boiyelove/materializecss-docs/README.md

 # materializecss-docs
-Offline documentation of materialize css
+Offline documentation for materialize css as seen on https://materializecss.com